Jann5s/BSplineImgInterp/README.md

 # BSplineImgInterp
 Image Interpolation mex file for matlab allowing 2nd to 9th order BSplines.

 This is a simple wrapper use the excellent image interpolation code provided by P. Thevenaz on http://bigwww.epfl.ch/thevenaz/interpolation/interpolation.html.
-The file BSplineImgInterp.c can be compiled using the matlab mex function to create the matlab function BSplineImgInterp:
+The file BSplineImgInterp.c can be compiled using the matlab mex function to create the matlab function BSplineImgInterp.

+The original author provides three versions of the code, one for MAC, Unix and PC.
+I've only tested the MAC version.
+BSplineImgInterp.c includes the code from the lib directory.
+This way, different versions can easily be interchanged by renaming lib_MAC, lib_UNIX or lib_PC to lib.

-  Matlab usage:
+# Matlab usage:
   g = ImgInterpBSpline(f,pos,SplineDegree,MirrorFlag,Tol)

   Inputs: